register now

 Event Details

-Complete your Remote First Aid recertification by attending a full RFA course to freshen up those skills!
-Participants must provide a VALID RFA certificate to the office upon registration and are required to attend the entire program offering.
+Please ensure your Remote First Aid recertification is completed by attending a comprehensive RFA course to refresh your skills.
+It is mandatory for participants to present a valid RFA certificate upon registration and attend the entire program offering.

 Day 2+3: 8:30am – 6:30pm